 - Corporate Relocation Boom: Many large corporations and IT startups are moving their headquarters or branches from California and other states to Texas.

-The economic scale of Texas has rapidly grown, combining a long tradition of oil and gas industries with IT, aerospace, and manufacturing.
-With an annual GDP exceeding $2 trillion, Texas has formed the second largest state economy in the U.S. Due to the development of large metropolitan areas, a business-friendly environment, and rapid population growth, Texas's economy is expected to continue to receive attention in the future.
+The economic scale of Texas has rapidly grown, combining a long tradition of oil and gas with IT, aerospace, and manufacturing.
+With an annual GDP exceeding $2 trillion, Texas has formed the second largest state economy in the U.S. Due to the development of large urban areas, a business-friendly environment, and rapid population growth, Texas's economy is expected to continue to receive attention in the future.

 Texas Migration Story |